 The course is currently pending RIBA validation, though an application for validation has been submitted.
 The University is confident of gaining successful validation at which point all students who have successfully completed the course will be awarded a RIBA (Part 1) validated qualification required for Professional Registration.

 The following subjects are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

 Over the three years the course will cover specific subject areas:

 Year 1: Sensing the Environment

-In the first year you will gain knowledge of environmental principles driving architectural thinking, and learn quantification skills enabling you to conduct environmental and energy performance evaluation of design proposals.
+In the first year you will gain knowledge of architectural design and environmental principles which drive and enhance architectural thinking, and learn the evidence informed approach and the quantification skills enabling you to conduct spatial, environmental and energy performance evaluation of design proposals.
 You will acquire fundamental skills (technical, design and representation skills) through your personal experience of architectural space.